mattermost/docs/source/administration/image-proxy.rst

 Image Proxy Type
 ........................

 Configure an image proxy to load all Markdown images through a proxy.
-The image proxy prevents users from making insecure image requests to Mattermost, provides caching for increased performance, and automates image adjustments such as resizing.
+The image proxy prevents users from making insecure image requests to third-party sites and provides caching for increased performance.

 Image Proxy URL
 ........................